 Renewal rates: 1 year ($95.00), 2 years ($180.00), 3 years ($250.00)

 We make sure your book gets noticed by pitching your story to journalists and getting the attention of book reviewers.
-The four to six week media outreach program has four phases.
+The four to six week marketing outreach program has four phases.
 In phase one, we’ll work with you to write a press/book release and tailor a pitch that sells your story.

 In phase two, our marketing consultant builds a media list of at least 20 related contacts.